kabi8786/OnlineShopping/README.md

 # OnlineShopping
-Retrieving product images and prices from websites and archived websites.
+Retrieving product images and prices from live websites and archived websites.
 Selected products are displayed in the main GUI and outputs a html 'receipt'

+It seems that the 'live' product information can no longer be retrieved.